-Read More: How to Repeat Formula for Each Row in Excel (7 Easy Ways)
+Read More: How to Repeat Rows in Excel at Bottom

 3. Repeat Text Automatically Using Keyboard Shortcut CTRL + ENTER

-We usually use this method to repeat the same text multiple times in any particular rows or columns.
+We usually use this method to repeat the same text multiple times in any particular row or column.
 Like here, we have a report on the Purchase Number of customers for January.
-It is very time-consuming to fill the word January in the Month Section manually.
+It is very time-consuming to fill in the word January in the Month Section manually.
 Even the Copy-Paste method will take a huge time to have this work done.
 That’s why we will use a keyboard shortcut here.

 - First, we have to select our desired cells at a time when we want to insert the data.
 Here, we select the cells from C5 to C8 at a time.